 In summary, base year emissions shall be retroactively recalculated to reflect changes in the organization that would otherwise compromise the consistency and relevance of the reported GHG emissions information.
-Once an organization has determined its policy on how it will recalculate base year emissions, it shall apply this policy in a consistent manner.
+Once an organization has determined its policy on how it will recalculate base year emissions, it shall apply

+5-2 The Public Sector Protocol is a joint LMI-WRI product. this policy in a consistent manner.
 For example, it shall recalculate for both GHG emissions increases and decreases.